-At Southlake Regional Health Centre, respiratory therapy services are provided by a highly qualified team of Registered Respiratory Therapists (RRTs) who operate around the clock throughout the Hospital in the operating room, neonatal intensive care unit, critical care areas, emergency, and all patient care units.
+Respiratory therapy services are provided by a highly qualified team of Registered Respiratory Therapists (RRTs) who operate around the clock throughout the Hospital in the operating room, neonatal intensive care unit, critical care areas, emergency department, and all patient care units.

 Pulmonary Function Test

-A pulmonary function test is a series of breathing tests that measure the capacity and effectiveness of your lungs in order to assess and determine if your lungs are functioning properly.
-These tests are an essential component of the clinical assessment of patients with respiratory complaints.
+A Pulmonary Function Test is a series of breathing tests that measure the capacity and effectiveness of your lungs in order to assess and determine if your lungs are functioning properly.
+These breathing tests are an essential component of the clinical assessment of patients with respiratory complaints.

-A complete pulmonary function test takes approximately 45 minutes to complete.
-You will be asked to breathe into a tube called a "spirometer" that records the amount of air and air rate breathed over a specified period of time.
+A complete Pulmonary Function Test takes approximately 45 minutes to complete.
+You will be asked to breathe into a tube called a "spirometer" which records the amount of air and air rate breathed over a specified period of time.

 - Test #1 – measures the force of your breathing and air flow.
 You will be instructed to breathe normally into the tube and then take a big breath in and blow all of the air out as fast and as hard as you can.
 Then you will be instructed to breathe in as fast, hard and deep as you can.
 This is repeated at least twice.

 - Test #2 – measures the total volume of air in your lungs.
 You will be sitting in a clear booth with the door closed.
 You will begin by breathing normally through a mouthpiece for one minute.
 Next, you will be instructed to inhale fully and gently exhale.
 Then you will “pant” in and out for one minute.
 In the last three to five seconds of panting, a valve will close and you will pant against resistance.
 The total time with the door closed is less than five minutes and you may leave the booth at any time.